MetaCell/PsyNeuLinkView/README.md

 conda create --name metacell python=3.11
 ```

-* On the directory of your choice, create folder named 'Metacell' and clone PsyNeuLinkView repository using command :
+* On the directory of your choice, create folder named 'metacell' and clone PsyNeuLinkView repository :

 ```
 cd metacell